envisioning/vocab/vocab/fcn-fully-convolutional-networks.md

 ---
 category: ARCH, CORE
+generality:
+- 0.805
+- 0.79
+- 0.775
+- 0.76
+- 0.745
+- 0.73
+- 0.715
 slug: fcn
 summary: Neural network architecture designed specifically for image segmentation tasks, where the goal is to classify each pixel of an image into a category.
 title: FCN (Fully Convolutional Networks)
 ---